johnclarkthiel/project-1/readMe.md

 ###Future Implementations
 1. Would like to add a check/function that flips the fresh:boolean key:value pair to false when a card is used so that it can't be used again
-2. The desing needs to be more responsive
+2. The design needs to be more responsive
 3. Need to re-code the hit and stand buttons ... all the conditions are hard-coded and repetitive
 4. Add animations of cards moving onto the screen